-(b) A separate line between the bulk unloading room and storage tank used for the storage of ungraded milk or milk products prior to processing.
+(b) A separate pipe line between the weigh can or that part thereof or the unloading pump used for the receipt and holding tank used for the storage of the ungraded milk or milk products prior to processing.

 (3) Holding tanks and storage facilities in which ungraded milk and milk products are held prior to processing shall be identified as to the product and grade of product being held therein.